rstcheck/rstcheck/README.rst

 Use as a module
 ===============

+``rstcheck.check()`` yields a series of tuples.
+The first value of each tuple is the line number (not the line index).
+The second value is the error message.

 >>> import rstcheck
 >>> list(rstcheck.check('Example\n==='))
 [(2, '(INFO/1) Possible title underline, too short for the title.')]